braidn/blrrrg/posts/2020-12-31-dynamodb-v3-aws-sdk.md

 However,
 the downsize was the general HUGENESS of the node module.
-If folks were relying on a specific version of the V2 SDK by building it into a layer, this would mean a large performance loss in loading all that code into each Lambda cold start.
+If folks were relying on a specific version of the V2 SDK by building it into a layer, this would mean a large performance loss in loading all that code into each Lambda's cold start.

 With the above announcement though,
 Those hefty layers are a thing of the past.